davidjb/esoterica/presentation/slides.md

 ---

 ~~~
-OBTW CODEATHON 2016!
+OBTW PYCON_AU 2016!
      long comments FTW TLDR
 HAI 1.2
   CAN HAS STDIO?
   I HAS A TODAY, TODAY R 2016
-  I HAS A CODEATHON, CODEATHON R NOOB
+  I HAS A PYCON_AU, PYCON_AU R NOOB
   VISIBLE "Future Year? "
-  GIMMEH CODEATHON, CODEATHON IS NOW A NUMBR
+  GIMMEH PYCON_AU, PYCON_AU IS NOW A NUMBR

-  DIFFRINT CODEATHON AN SMALLR OF CODEATHON AN TODAY
+  DIFFRINT PYCON_AU AN SMALLR OF PYCON_AU AN TODAY
   O RLY?
     YA RLY
-      I HAS A YEARZ, YEARZ R DIFF OF CODEATHON AN TODAY
+      I HAS A YEARZ, YEARZ R DIFF OF PYCON_AU AN TODAY
       I HAS A DAYZ, DAYZ R -2
       IM IN YR LOOPZ
         YEARZ R DIFF OF YEARZ AN 1